fremantle-industries/prop/README.md

 **nginx: [emerg] host not found in upstream grafana**

-- Either run Grafana first with `docker compose up grafana` followed by `docker compose up` OR run your normal `docker compose up` followed by `docker compose restart grafana`.
+- Either run Grafana first with `docker-compose up grafana` followed by `docker-compose up` OR run your normal `docker-compose up` followed by `docker-compose restart grafana`.

 **(DBConnection.ConnectionError)**